Patents: What Does "Between" Mean?

 The court felt that the dictionary definition that says that “between” means “with something on each side” was the better one: “It accords with the relational nature of the word ‘between’ and is not dependant [sic] on the configuration of the objects under comparison.”
 The court went on to talk about purposive interpretation, saying that unlike literalism, it “takes into account the practical knowledge and experience of the person skilled in the kind of work in which the invention is intended to be used … it considers that a person skilled in the art would understand whether strict compliance with a particular word or phrase was intended and whether a variant of a word would have an effect upon the way the invention works.”
 There was no evidence here that Orica intended that a drill carriage located only linearly between the props was essential to the invention, or that a person skilled in the art would understand the word “between” to be used as a “word of precise meaning.”
 The court remarked on how similar this case was to the famous UK case of Catnic Components Limited and another v Hill and Smith Limited.
 In that case, the defendant admitted to having taken all but one of the essential features of a patent for steel lintels, and there was no evidence that the variant feature had any material effect on the function of the patented product.
 Adopting a purposive interpretation, the court held that the phrase “extending vertically” was capable of meaning “near enough to vertical to enable the back plate to perform satisfactorily all the functions that it could perform if it were precisely vertical.”
 The SCA concluded by saying that interpreting the word “between” as meaning linearly between the props would not be in accordance with a purposive interpretation of the specification.
 So, the appeal succeeded, meaning that the patent had been infringed.

-- Introduction to Taiwan's Mega Infrastructure Program
+- Bidding Qualifications for Taiwan's Mega Infrastructure Program (Part I)

 WSG Member: Please login to add your comment.